spitbol/spitbol-docs/minimal.md

 ### SYSHS -- give access to host computer features

-Provides means for implementing special features on different host computers.  the only defined entry is that where all arguments are null in which case SYSHS *SYSHS* returns an SCBLK containing name of computer, name of operating system and name of site separated by colons.
+Provides means for implementing special features on different host computers.
+The only defined entry is that where all arguments are null in which case SYSHS *SYSHS* returns an SCBLK containing name of computer, name of operating system and name of site separated by colons.

 The SCBLK need not have a correct first field as this is supplied on copying string to dynamic memory.

 SPITBOL does no argument checking but does provide a single error return for arguments checked as erroneous by osint.
 It also provides a single execution error return.

 If these are inadequate, use may be made of the minimal error section direct as described in minimal documentation, section 10.

 Several non-error returns are provided. the first corresponds to the defined entry or, for implementation defined entries, any string may be returned. the others permit respectively,  return a null result, return with a result to be stacked which is pointed at by XR, and a return causing SPITBOL statement failure.

 If a returned result is in dynamic memory it must obey garbage collector rules.

 The only results copied on return are strings returned via PPM loc3 return.

 ```
        (WA)                  argument 1